goodlinks/goodlinks.io/index.md

   </audio>
 </center>

-**GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high-paying jobs for inner-city youth.**
+<center><p><b>GoodLinks is a content outreach service with
+a mission of creating jobs for the unemployed</b></p></center>

 ---

-While eCommerce is a massive growth industry, the economy at large is struggling, and, in many places inner-city youth unemployment is up to 50% or 60%.
+While internet-enabled businesses are seeing massive growth, the economy at large is struggling, and, in many places unemployment rates are skyrocketing.

-This is a massively untapped pool of talent, that many times doesn't have access to great educational resources, but nevertheless has the raw intelligence, creativity, motivation, and drive to become excellent content outreach specialists.
+There is a massively untapped pool of talent out there waiting to be tapped.

 We're going to work with industry-leading content marketers to develop a training fellowship to accelerate their education.

-Equipped with excellent training, mentorship, accountability, and best-in-class tools, in a matter of weeks they'll be up to speed working on live customer projects, while continuing to level up their skills through ongoing training modules.
+Equipped with excellent training, mentorship, accountability, and best-in-class tools, in a matter of weeks new recruits will be up to speed working on live customer projects, while continuing to level up their skills through ongoing training modules.

 <a href="http://andela.com" target="_blank">Andela</a> is a business that has an excellent model for this - with a campus and training